awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 ## "Windows is not genuine \(0x80070005\)"<a name="windows-not-genuine"></a>

-Windows instances use Windows KMS activation\.
+Windows instances use Windows AWS KMS activation\.
 If an instance is unable to complete the activation process, it reports that the copy of Windows is not genuine\.

 Try the suggestions for ["Unable to activate Windows"](#activate-windows)\.